isomerpages/nlb-IOHA2020/_programme/1-call-for-paper-workshop-proposals.md

 ## Registration

-All paper presenters (including posters and audio-visual presentations) and workshop facilitators must also register for IOHA 2020.
-Registration and payment details will be available on the conference website in early 2020.
+All paper presenters (including posters and audio-visual presentations) and workshop facilitators must also register for the XXI IOHA Conference.
+Registration and payment details will be available on the conference website in late 2020.
 Please check the website for further information.

 If you have any questions concerning the call for papers and workshop proposals, please email: <NLB_IOHA2020@nlb.gov.sg>